 Well it is the Tuesday before Thanksgiving, and I want to give my annual quick tips.
-Thanksgiving can be a stressful time for any cook.
-Accepting or asking for help is not a sign of weakness.
-It can the one thing that keeps you sane during this sometimes stressful holiday.
+I know that cooking in general can be stressful enough, without the added pressure of having a houseful of guests.
+So I want to help you all out with a few tips, tricks and time saving ideas.
 Below I have listed a few tips and shortcuts that can help ease your stress and make your thanksgiving a tad bit more joyous.
-Be as prepared as possible.
 I have created a sample menu and timing that you can use to make Thanksgiving as easy as possible.
 Also, there are plenty of tips from what turkey to choose all the way to how to cook a frozen turkey.
+Yes you can cook a frozen turkey and it will turn out delicious.
 Its all in there.
+If you have any other questions, click the Ask Rex link in the menu above.
+I will be around answering emails all week.

 One of the most common questions that I get regarding Thanksgiving is….”How do I get everything to be done at the same time”?
 This question has a lot to do with the menu that you have selected.
 It also has a lot to do with proper planning and preparation.
 Below I have laid out a sample menu and how I would prepare for it.
 Using this sample menu I have planned out a cooking schedule for my Thanksgiving Feast.
 You can use this sample as a starting template for your menu planning.
 It includes suggestions for a menu, timing and even serving dishes.